 The end of cancer treatment can leave patients with questions, like what follow-up care is needed and what to do about lingering side effects.

-“The care plan is personalized to the patient’s goals,” said Mindy Gribble, a registered nurse and coordinator of the WINGS program for cancer survivors at Marshfield Clinic.
+“The care plan is personalized to the patient’s goals,” said Mindy Gribble, a registered nurse and coordinator of the cancer survivorship program for cancer survivors at the Health System.
 “It reduces barriers to accessing support so patients have recovery and wellness resources at their fingertips.”

 A cancer treatment summary